 My Farang (Western) friends all had a particular favorite dealer, so for me, it was easy.
 But, you can always choose where you like or think has the best price and go from there.
-We were told at the dealer that the first step is to make a deposit.
+The dealer told us that the first step is to make a deposit.
 Create a “pre-contract” that establishes the purchase.

 However, Thailand is Thailand.

 What happened to me was a bit more of a headache.
-Another new thing is that the motorbike must also be registered to the province of your home address.
-I had a heck of a time and a lot of cruising between Bangkok and Pattaya to do this.
+Another new thing is that the motorbike must also be registered in the province of your home address.
+I had a lot of time cruising around Bangkok, Phuket, and Pattaya to do this.

-My bike had been registered in BKK for years, but the new rule meant I had to do it all over again in Pattaya.
+My bike had been registered in Krung Thep Maha Nakhon (Bangkok) for years, but the new rule meant I had to do it all over again in Pattaya.

-Once again, for Farangs, it is a matter of much more paperwork than Thais to get your motorbike financed.
+Once again, for Farangs, financing your motorbike is much more paperwork than for Thais.
 And a visa point comes into play again, too, because you will need a signed copy of your Work Permit.

 A business visa is almost identical and will also satisfy the requirement.
 Additionally, you will need proof of income, six months of bank statements, and an employment statement.

-As a tip for filling out the paperwork, be careful about the address lines.
+Be careful about the address lines as a tip for filling out the paperwork.
 Ensure the dealership address goes on everything because all the paperwork is returned to the dealer.
 Don’t put in your home address.

 Most of my friends sent me to a particularly good dealer, so I had a good, well-organized buying experience.
 But during the shopping process, I did get pointed to a couple of other places that were “operating in the gray.”